asiltureli/autoboi/README.md

 # Autoboi v1.0
 Auto BOI(Battle of Infinity) Plugin for PhBot

-Completes the BOI on Silkroad Online automatically by injecting packages.
+Completes the BOI on Silkroad Online automatically by injecting packets.

 Only works for 71-80 and 81-90 and in Donwhang.
 It is currently fully functioning but I won't update or do bug fixes.
 It selects the corresponding BOI automatically according to the character level.